Green-Software-Foundation/sci-ai/SPEC.md

 ### 7.6 End of Life

-All carbon emissions associated with End of Life processes SHALL NOT be included in the Provider SCI calculation since they are not material.
+Systems used in the End of Life stage SHALL be included in the SCI calculation when material; they MAY be included when not material.

 ## 8. Functional Units